 "What is it Ao?"

-"Ao, it's already dinner time," I said while putting the change inside my beloved wallet.
-"There's food at home.
+"Ao, it's almost Six in the evening'," I said while putting the change inside my wallet.
+"There's dinner at home.
 Why do you still want a snack?"

 Ao beamed a cute smile at me.